THE RACE 2017, a personal report on Ireland’s toughest endurance race

 The 5am whistle goes and we’re off..

-THE RACE is known ultimately as Ireland’s toughest endurance event due to the harsh unpredictable weather conditions, the relentless hills and the duration of the adventure.
+THE RACE in Donegal is known ultimately as Ireland’s toughest endurance event due to the harsh unpredictable weather conditions, the relentless hills and the duration of the adventure.
 Participants have 24 hours to complete the unsupported course of 247km which incorporates running, biking and kayaking.

 It’s a non for profit event, with all proceeds donated to Gorta.
 The organisers and supporters were all volunteers and it has to be said the organisation of THE RACE was flawless and the supporters were outstanding and made us feel like their celebrities.
 I’m very grateful to have been part of this amazing experience and to have shared it with 78 other nutters on the course.